 Sodium Phosphates Description

-Sodium Phosphates Injection, USP, 3 mM P/mL (millimoles/mL), is a sterile, nonpyrogenic, concentrated solution containing a mixture of monobasic sodium phosphate and dibasic sodium phosphate in water for injection.
+Sodium Phosphates Injection, USP, 3 mmol/mL (millimoles/mL), is a sterile, nonpyrogenic, concentrated solution containing a mixture of monobasic sodium phosphate and dibasic sodium phosphate in Water for Injection.

 The solution is administered after dilution by the intravenous route as an electrolyte replenisher.
 It must not be administered undiluted.

-The solution is intended as an alternative to potassium phosphate to provide phosphorus for addition to large volume infusion fluids for intravenous use.
+The solution is intended as an alternative to potassium phosphate to provide phosphate ion (PO 43-) for addition to large volume infusion fluids for intravenous use.

-Monobasic Sodium Phosphate, USP (monohydrate) is chemically designated NaH2PO4• H2O, white, odorless crystals or granules freely soluble in water.
+Sodium Phosphates, USP, monohydrate monobasic is chemically designated NaH 2PO 4 • H 2O.
+Occurs as white, odorless crystals or granules freely soluble in water.

-Dibasic Sodium Phosphate, USP (anhydrous) is chemically designated Na2HPO4, colorless or white granular salt freely soluble in water.
+Dibasic Sodium Phosphate, USP, anhydrous, is chemically designated Na 2HPO 4.
+Occurs as a colorless or white granular salt freely soluble in water.